 Diluted EPS includes all potential shares, such as stock options and convertible securities, in the calculation.
 This provides a more comprehensive view of a company’s profitability by considering all possible shares that could be issued.

-Why is EPS important for investors?
+Why is EPS essential for investors?

 EPS is a key metric for evaluating a company’s profitability and financial health.
 It helps investors assess how effectively a company generates earnings and whether it can sustain dividend payments over time.